 The early '90s deLay Band had a lot of fun on the road One of the infamous Paul deLay masks

 However, Paul's legal situation still hung over the band.
 He hadn't actually been a drug trafficker--just a user who'd agreed to make a few deliveries for his dealer in exchange for having his debt forgiven.
 But the Feds were determined to throw the book at him: ten years in a federal prison without hope of parole.
+(This was during George Bush's "War On Drugs," when busting celebrities was a priority.)
 When Paul's attorney advised him to accept a plea deal, we all felt a sense of urgency to record a second CD before the hammer fell.
 So in the spring of '92 we returned to the studio and quickly recorded “Paulzilla.”
 This CD also featured all-original material save for one cover: a poignant version of Guy Massey's “The Prisoner's Song.”

 Paul's final pre-incarceration gig was @ Bojangles in Portland